-Aaron's Ohtahara is an organization created by Dan and Brianne McDonald, in the hopes that we can bring awareness, support, and hope to children and families who have Ohtahara Syndrome (OS).
+Aaron's Ohtahara Foundation is an non profit, 501(c)3 organization created by Dan and Brianne McDonald, in an effort to bring research, awareness, support, and hope to children and families who have been impacted by Ohtahara Syndrome (OS).
 This website has been created to help families and offer assistance and should not be used as a diagnosis or treatment tool.
 Please speak to a medical professional if you have concerns regarding your child.
 Ohtahara syndrome is very rare, progressive, and complicated.
-We have made it one of our goals to bring awareness of this syndrome to families throughout the world.
+We have made it one of our goals to bring awareness of this syndrome to families and medical professionals throughout the world.
 Our main goal is to help children that have Ohtahara syndrome and other progressive epileptic conditions.

 Ohtahara Syndrome is of heterogeneous etiology, meaning many different causes, most remain unknown.
 Our downloads section has links to studies found on genetic testing, medications, and other studies involving OS treatment and diagnosis.